Choosing a school place for a child with an EHCP

 |By end of summer term (year preceding transfer)|

-Transition reviews will be held by the current setting and next placement type will be discussed with children and young people and their families.
+Transition reviews to be held and next placement type discussed with children and young people and their families.

 EHCP's amended following review where applicable.

-Placements for children and young people already attending all through maintained special schools, which are still deemed suitable, will have their placements confirmed for the next key stage, with the exception of Gosden House School, where we will consider the continuation along with closer to home provision for secondary transfer in November.
+Placements for children and young people already attending all through maintained special schools, which are still deemed suitable, will be considered for continuation with the exception of our LAN schools.

-Children and young people with existing EHCP's have their new placements for September confirmed in their EHCP, in line with the Code of Practice.
+Children and young people with existing EHCPs, will have their final EHCPs issued, with placements for September or type of provision confirmed in their EHCP, in line with the Code of Practice.

 Children with an EHCP in an all-through school